Safety is our #1 priority for dogs and their people

 - When the group meets other dogs, please keep your dog safely by your side using treats or a cue word.
 A pack of dogs can be very threatening to a dog walking solo, and its owner.
 The same applies to small children, let’s not be the ones who give a child a lifelong terror of dogs!

-- Since we will be walking in many different areas, including forests, fields, farmland, etc. it is recommended that your dog is treated for worms, ticks, and fleas.
+- Since we will be walking/hiking in many different areas, including forests, fields, farmland, etc. it is recommended that your dog is treated for worms, ticks, and fleas.

 In recognition of Covid-19 safety procedures, we follow the mask mandate set by the Governor of NH and the CDC.
 If you are fully vaccinated, you are not required to wear a mask.
 It is highly recommended however that social distancing is maintained at all events for safety.